Sylva-Egb/LearningCpp/README.md

 ## ABOUT THE FOLDER "HERITAGE"

-Here I tried to get knowledge about inheritance of classes and polymorphism still working on it
+Here I tried to get knowledge about inheritance of classes and polymorphism still working on it 2022/12/19
+Work about this project is already finished